-Coming forward through the centuries, vision exams have benefitted from the advent of the Snellen chart (the traditional eye chart with letters progressively getting smaller) for visual acuity testing, the phoropter and autorefractor for refraction… and now the smartphone.
+Coming forward through the centuries, vision exams have benefited from the advent of the Snellen chart (the traditional eye chart with letters progressively getting smaller) for visual acuity testing, the phoropter and autorefractor for refraction—and now the smartphone for online vision testing.

 Online vision tests

-It is becoming common for eyewear retailers to offer a “virtual vision test”—most commonly resulting in a renewal of their current prescription.
-These exams often use only a mobile phone and are usually based on a visual acuity test conducted with the user wearing their current glasses or contacts.
+A growing number of online glasses retailers are offering a “virtual vision test”—most commonly resulting in a renewal of their current prescription.
+These exams are usually based on a visual acuity test conducted with the user wearing their current glasses or contacts.

-Simply put, a visual acuity test measures how clearly a user sees.
-If this type of acuity check using current eyewear verifies that the user can still well with their current prescription, a prescription renewal can be issued upon review by an eye care professional (ECP).
+A visual acuity test measures how clearly a user sees.
+If this type of acuity check using current eyewear verifies that the user can see well with their current prescription, a prescription renewal can be issued after results are reviewed by an eye care professional (ECP).

-- Pass: giving customers confidence to shop online with their current prescription
+- Pass: gives customers the confidence to shop online with their current prescription

-- Fail: recommendation to schedule an appointment for an eye exam to get a new prescription
+- Fail: recommendation to schedule an appointment for an eye exam to update their prescription

-Determining if a patient has a refractive error—and therefore a need for vision adjustment—has been much more difficult to translate to a digital experience.
-However, there is now a solution available for established single-vision glasses and contact lens wearers to obtain a new prescription… using only their smartphone.
+Determining if someone has a refractive error—and therefore in need of a vision adjustment—has been much more difficult to translate to a digital experience.
+However, a solution is now available for established single-vision glasses and contact lens wearers to obtain a new prescription using only their smartphone.